55ll/Lyrica-NASA-Space-App-Hackathon-/README.md

 Earth Guardian helps bridge the gap between scientists and the public.
 It transforms raw NASA datasets into something everyone can explore, understand, and learn from — bringing awareness to planetary defense in an engaging way.

+### Note:
+This project Has been done solo and my coding skills are limited so AI has been used to assist with the code.
 ---

 ### How to Run Locally